Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Methods

 \subsubsection{Overall training process}

 We optimize \cref{eq_alpha} with $\alpha$ either pre-defined or decided with multi-objective framework described in \cref{sec:method_pareto}.
 The parameters in table encoder $E_t$ are fully fine-tuned.
-For the vision encoder, we adopt LoRA fine-tuning when using pretrained CLIP, and full fine-tuning for other backbones.
-In this work, the results for ORDER and CMCL are based on CLIP-pretrained ViT-B/16, and results for MatMCL are based on ImageNet-pretrained ViT-B/16 as MatMCL is not specifically designed for multimodal foundation models.

-On all tasks, we pretrain with ORDER and CMCL for 200 epochs under initial learning rate 3e-4 using Adam optimizer \cite{kingma2014adam}.
+For thorough comparison, we provide results with both ImageNet-pretrained ViT-B/16 and CLIP-pretrained ViT-B/16 as vision encoder.
+The ImageNet-pretrained backbone is fully tunable and the CLIP one is LoRA-tuned to preserve its fragile multimodal details.
+On all tasks, we pretrain with ORDER, CMCL, DWCL, and Triplet for 200 epochs under initial learning rate 3e-4 using Adam optimizer \cite{kingma2014adam}.
 Batch size is 32 for all methods and tasks.
 All experiments are implemented with PyTorch \cite{paszke2019pytorch} and conducted on NVIDIA L40 GPUs.